Upcoming Campouts

 • Thu, August 14, 2025

-• Highway 38, Angelus Oaks, CA, San Bernardino National Forest
+• Angelus Oaks, CA, San Bernardino National Forest

 Experience the cool mountain starlit sky among conifer forest at 6500' elevation.
 This is a great summer mid-week excursion where you will find a less crowded campground surrounded by mountain pines and vegetation.
 Jenks Lake and the Santa Ana River are nearby, and Big Bear Lake is only 25 miles away.
 Three nights of camping, hiking and exploring the area.